Q: What if the MBTA wants to build a light-rail or bus line in the future?

 Q: How much will the trail cost to develop?

-A: We anticipate that nearly all of the cost to remove the old rails, ties, switches, debris, and overgrowth and build a smooth, crushed stone surface will be paid for by the salvage value of the steel, as has been done in a number of other communities.
+A: We anticipate that nearly all of the cost to remove the old rails, ties, switches, debris, and overgrowth and build a smooth, stone dust surface will be paid for by the salvage value of the steel, as has been done in a number of other communities.
+We are fundraising to add additional amenities (e.g. benches) to the trail as well as to embark on two year plan park design plan - adding trees, bushes and other plantings, etc

 Q: I want to help.
 What can I do?